 When booking with Cathay Pacific, you can place your ticket on hold for up to 72 hours before needing to finalize your purchase.
-You will need to pay a small deposit fee for this service, but the deposit is only charged for bookings not completed within the 72-hour hold window, so if you complete your payment before the hold expires you will not be charged.
+You will need to pay a small deposit fee for this service and the deposit is non-refundable.

 Keep in mind that holds are not available for flights departing within 7 days or on flight departures from India.

-Hot Tip: If you are a Marco Polo Club member, you can hold your fare without paying a deposit.
+Hot Tip: If you are a Cathay (formerly Marco Polo Club) member, you can hold your fare without paying a deposit.